The basics of sequences and series in mathematics

 Series: sum of the terms of a sequence

 A series is the result of adding the terms of a sequence.
-If we consider a sequence with general term u(n), the associated series is denoted as Σ u(n) and represents the sum of the terms as n approaches infinity.
+If we consider a sequence with general term u(n), the associated series is denoted Σ u(n) and represents the sum of the terms as n approaches infinity.
 It is important to note that not all series converge.
 A series is said to be convergent if the sum of the terms approaches a finite number, and divergent if the sum increases indefinitely or does not stabilize.

 Differences between sequences and series